solar-ml/aws-emr-msk/proposed_solution.md

 - `IngestData` **task** state triggers a Lambda function [`ingest_data`](<src/lambda/ingest_data_lambda.py>) which is responsible for running the `ingest_data.py` script from S3 `bootstrap` bucket on an EMR Serverless cluster to obtain data from a Kafka cluster.
 The function takes care of submitting the EMR job and returns the `job_id` for use downstream.
 If the function encounters an error, it will retry up to 6 times with an exponential backoff strategy.
 If all retries fail, it moves to the `NotifyFailure` state.

-- `WaitForIngestData` **wait** state pauses the state machine for the specified number of seconds in `$.wait_time` before moving to the next state. `$.wait_time` is passed as input parameter to the StepFunction by EventBridge script from the previous step and an estimated wait time based on the size of the data to be ingested.
+- `WaitForIngestData` **wait** state pauses the state machine for the specified number of seconds in `$.wait_time` before moving to the next state. `$.wait_time` is passed as input parameter to the StepFunction by EventBridge script.
 This wait time is used to avoid polling the EMR job status too frequently.

 - `GetIngestDataStatus` **task** state triggers a Lambda function `get_ingest_data_status` to retrieve the status of an EMR job by calling `describe_job_run` method on the EMR client and passing the virtual cluster ID and the job ID.
 If the function encounters an error, it will retry up to 6 times with an exponential backoff strategy.
 If all retries fail, it moves to the NotifyFailure state.